preternatural-explore/narrator-bot/README.md

 return imageDescription
 ```

+You can view the full implementation in `LLMManager`.

 ### Text-to-Speech (TTS) Implementation
 Now that we have the text of what Sir David Attenborough would say if he was a picture of a human, we can generate the audio in Sir David Attenborough's voice that [ElevenLabs](https://elevenlabs.io/) provides in their VoiceLab.
 To do this, we first have to specify the Sir David Attenborough's voice id: